namnguyen21/namnguyen/posts/dynamic-programming-101.md

 ### Top-Down Approach

 Often times, a top-down approach is the more intuitive of the two.
 Coding aside, how would you solve this problem?
-Personally, I would take the target, 4, and start subtracting possible values within `nums`.
+Personally, I would take the target, four, and start subtracting possible values within `nums`.
 That is, `4 - 1 = 3`.
 Now that I'm at `3`, `3 - 1 = 2`, and then `2 - 2 = 0`.
 I just found one possible combination.
 Remember, the goal is to find all possible combinations.
 Therefore using that logic, I'd repeat for various values found within `nums`.
-That line of thinking where we are working from the target down, is considered top-down.
+That line of thinking where we are working from some end result backwards is considered top-down.

 Before trying to implement that logic into code, it might be best to look at a diagram to see what we're trying to do.